Creating Web Sites

 The "Web Site" extension described above only creates one style of web site.
 If you are satisfied with the result, you can continue to use it.
 If you prefer something different, you have numerous options:

-2. If you are a proficient AppleScript programmer, you can start from scratch and write a new script to create any style web site you want.
+2. If you are a proficient programmer, you can start from scratch and write a new script using GEDitCOM Editor to create any style web site you want.

-3. Since GEDitCOM II can repackage all records (or selected records) as a GEDCOM file (including multimedia objects), you can always export your data and then use some third party tool to create the web site.
+3. Because GEDitCOM II and GEDitCOM can repackage all records (or selected records) as a GEDCOM file (including multimedia objects), you can always export your data and then use some third party tool to create the web site.
 Some options are:

 • Ged2Html - Various free tools are available on the Internet for turning GEDCOM files into web sites.
 We have no experience in these tools, but they are an option.
 The one cited here, Ged2Html, has been around for many years, but has not been updated recently and does not come with much support.
 You are own your own, but such tools are available.